 What is Tsukuishi?
 A detailed introduction to the mysterious stone depicted in Kunio Yanagita's Tono Monogatari [Tono City, Iwate Prefecture]

-there remains a mysterious stone called "Tsukiishi," which consists of two stones lined up like a platform with a huge capstone on top, allowing people to pass under it like a torii gate
+which consists of two stones lined up like a platform with a huge capstone on top, allowing you to pass underneath it like a torii gate"Tsuzuiishi,"there remains a mysterious stone called

 Tsukuishi depicted in the Tale of Tono